 The assertion is often made that entitlements, which are, of course, taken from our taxes, “enable” poverty and that perpetuating circumstance is the goal of liberals.

-To counteract this cycle, the right proposes that we (tax payers) take a position to inspire the poor to better themselves, because, they believe, taking responsibility for their plight and hard work are the lessons to be learned.
-They contend that taxes will be lessened as a result.
+To counteract this cycle, the right proposes that we (tax payers) take a position to inspire the poor to better themselves, because, they believe, taking responsibility for their plight and hard work is the lesson to be learned.

 Perhaps, this premise is better explained by a letter to the editor from my local paper: